Vladimir Solovyov (TV presenter): Controversies and criticism

-We were bringing this day as close as we could.
-Crimea and Sevastopol are again a part of Russia.
-Historical justice has triumphed!
-(March 18, 2014).

-In June 2017, Solovyov called participants in an anti-corruption in Russia rally in Moscow "the eternal two percent of shit", "children of corrupt officials" and "majoritarian imbeciles", and he also stated that "if not for the police, the (counter-protest) people would have torn them to shreds".
+In June 2017, Solovyov called participants in an anti-corruption in Russia rally in Moscow "the eternal two per cent of shit", "children of corrupt officials" and "majoritarian imbeciles", and he also stated that "if not for the police, the (counter-protest) people would have torn them to shreds".
 The statement was criticized by journalist Alexander Nevzorov.
 Solovyov continued to use similar remarks against some audience members and Russian opposition journalists.

 In February 2020, Anti-Corruption Foundation (FBK) lawyer Alexander Golovach turned to the Investigative Committee with a request to check Solovyov's documentary Mussolini.
 Sunset on the subject of violation of the law "On counteraction to the rehabilitation of Nazism" and other normative legal acts.

-In May 2020, a petition on change.org started collecting signatures for banning Solovyov from entering Italy and the EU.
+In May 2020, a petition on change.org started collecting signatures for banning Solovyov from entering Italy and the rest of the EU.
 The petition was addressed to the Italian Interior Minister, Luciana Lamorgese, and received the support of more than 200,000 people.
 Solovyov refused to comment on the appearance of this initiative.

 In February 2021, Solovyov was banned from the Clubhouse social networking app.
 Likewise in Latvia, Solovyov was included on the list of personae non gratae after he compared jailed opposition leader Alexei Navalny with Adolf Hitler, saying that "unlike this codpiece Führer [Navalny]", he [Hitler] was a "very brave man" and did not attempt to dodge the army service."
 Alla Gerber, president of the Russian Research and Educational Holocaust Centre, said:

+On 21 February 2024, famed Russian milblogger Andrey Morozov (aka Murz) committed suicide shortly after he posted that Solovyov bullied him into deleting an earlier post on telegram that reported Russian forces lost over 16,000 men and 300 vehicles in the Battle of Avdiivka.
+In his suicide letter Morozov stated he did so due to harassment from his commanding officers, who were “political prostitutes led by Vladimir Solovyov.”

 Allegations of propaganda

 Vladimir Solovyov has been referred to by some as a propagandist and accused of spreading disinformation.
 The Russian state media describes him as a TV presenter, while the Ukrainian media refers to him as a propagandist.
 Some independent Russian media outlets describe him as a propagandist, and he was called a propagandist by 2018 Russian presidential candidate Ksenia Sobchak during a live pre-election debate.
 The U.S. State Department has called him "the most energetic Kremlin propagandist."

-Solovyov has been criticized for his methods of work, which include the use of hate speech, hysteria, shouting, getting personal, direct insults, and humiliation.
+Solovyov has been criticised for his methods of work, which include the use of hate speech, hysteria, shouting, getting personal, direct insults, and humiliation.
 He has also been accused of spreading disinformation on his TV show Evening with Vladimir Solovyov, his radio program Full Contact, and on social networks.
 Some of the disinformation theses highlighted by the U.S. State Department from January to March 2022, circulated by Solovyov, include claims that: